Upcoming and Recent Events

-On November 20, 2017, the Independent Monitor will host an event to discuss the findings of the Second Quarterly Report.
-The event will be held at Jehovah-Jireh Praise & Worship Church Center, located at 505 South 15th Street, Newark, NJ 07103, from 6:00 pm – 8:00 pm.
-To review the Second Quarterly Report, click here.
+On March 15, 2018, the Independent Monitor will host an event to discuss the findings of the Third Quarterly Report.
+The event will be held at the Willing Heart Community Care Center, located at 555 Martin Luther King, Jr. Blvd., Newark, NJ 07102, from 6:00 pm to 8:00 pm.
+To review the Third Quarterly Report, click here.

 The overarching aim of the Consent Decree is that “police services delivered to the people of Newark fully comply with the Constitution and laws of the United States, promote public and officer safety, and increase public confidence in the NPD and its officers.”
 In achieving this goal, Newark community members will play a vital role in how the Consent Decree is implemented, and will have a venue through which to voice their experiences, concerns, and ideas.
 To this end, the Independent Monitor will be communicating with the public and receiving public input on the Consent Decree’s implementation in many ways.
 First, the Independent Monitor will establish a monitoring website, with a link that the public can use to write to me about their experiences with the NPD.
 Second, the Independent Monitor will hold quarterly meetings with community members.
 Third, the Independent Monitor will issue quarterly/reports that will be accessible here.